Yes, I used to be fashion challenged.

 Fit is King.

-Too many times I have wasted money on a shirt, pair of pants, or a jacket that looked cool on the hanger, but not on me.
+Yes, I have wasted money on a shirt, pair of pants, or a jacket that looked cool on the hanger, but not on me.

-To prevent these sins of poor fit, remember these tips:
+So, to prevent these sins of poor fit, remember these tips:

 - Learn something about how clothes should fit your body type